SimonJackson24/AMSLPR/docs/hardware_setup.md

 ### Static IP Address (Recommended)

-For reliable access to the AMSLPR system, configure a static IP address:
+For reliable access to the VisiGate system, configure a static IP address:

 1. Edit the DHCP configuration file: